top of page

 Alongside film, music ran in parallel.
 I produced tracks, promoted club nights and spent a lot of time in spaces where sound and rhythm were the main event.
 One of my first jobs out of university was working as a live vision mixer in a large club, creating visuals for moving screens.

 I mixed live camera feeds from around the club, archive footage and graphics in real time.
-I had to time edits to the music, read the crowd and work the room.
-It was a fast, practical education in pace, timing and knowing when to push something forward or let it breathe.
+I learnt to edit to the music, read the crowd and work the room.
+It was a fast, practical education in pace, timing and knowing when to push something or when to let it breathe.

 Music became a serious pursuit.
-I started making records, signed to an indie label and spent several years trying to make it work.
+I started making records with my brother Alex, signed to an indie dance label as a band called Spong and spent several years trying to make it work.
+We released a well received EP Stickleback in the UK and Australia and featured on several successful compilations in the UK and USA.
+It often felt close, but the reality is it’s a tough business and success isn’t always in your control.
 Letting that go wasn’t easy, but it sharpened my sense of what I cared about and where my focus really lay.

 At Channel 5, I helped build and shape an in-house commercial department, writing and directing campaigns, sponsorships and idents.
 It was innovative, fast-paced and hands-on.
 We made high-end work on tight budgets, while helping the sales team sell multi-channel airtime packages that came with heavily reduced, and sometimes free, commercial production.